Build a Custom MCP Client

 • scope

-4. Ask Demandbase Support to Allowlist the Redirect URI
+Step 4: Ask Demandbase Support to Allowlist the Redirect URI

-• the exact hosted HTTPS redirect URI
+• Your exact HTTPS redirect URI

 code_verifier = high_entropy_random_string